 - Bionator: Bionator is a removable device which has been designed to fix the problem of overbite.
 This device increases the lower jaw’s growth and consequently terminates the problem of overbite.

 - Frankel: Frankel is one of the removable orthodontics appliances used to treat the jaw’s abnormalities.
 This appliance limits the inappropriate muscular forces.
-It also stimulates the lower jaw’s growth which causes an empty space and expands the arch for growing permanent teeth.
+Additionally, it stimulates the lower jaw’s growth.
+This causes an empty space and expands the arch for growing permanent teeth.
 The function of this appliance is different from such appliances as bionators and activators.

 There are several different kinds of Frankel which are listed below: